 But how?
 You wouldn’t dream of drilling a hole in such a precious object.
 Is there a sustainable way to plant without a drainage hole?
 How can you avoid overwatering and keep your plant thriving?

-I’m happy to help!
-Here are my tips from years of experience and countless success stories.
+Here are our best tips from years of experience and countless success stories.

 Tip One: Choose the right type of plant